-The group recognises that Hotels may be used as temporary accommodation to aide the exploitation of vulnerable adults and children.
+The Group recognises that Hotels may be used as temporary accommodation to aid the exploitation of vulnerable adults and children.
 All Hotels and Venues operate a structured blended learning programme for colleagues working in areas of the hotel where they may encounter instances involving slavery, human trafficking or sexual exploitation, i.e. Reception and Nights, Housekeeping and Duty/Senior Management.
 Awareness training is provided at induction and refreshed annually.
-We remain committed to identifying and providing new training materials and new technologies to support continuous improvement in colleague awareness.
+We remain committed to identifying and providing new training materials to support continuous improvement in colleague awareness.